CDH-Studio/I-Talent/.github/PULL_REQUEST_TEMPLATE.md

 #### 📸 Screenshots (if applicable)
 <!-- If you have made UI changes to the application, include a screenshot and if the change
      involves movement, include a GIF.
 If the UI changes when the application is in mobile view, show a mobile screenshot too.
-Include english and french versions as well for trasnlation validation-->
+Include English and French versions for translation validation-->

 #### ☑️ Checklist
 If the database has been modified: